-Georgetown University offers tuition benefits to eligible employees and their children through the Tuition Assistance Program (TAP).
-Once you meet eligiblity requirements, these benefits can be used to pay for studies at Georgetown University or at other U.S. accredited institutions of higher education.
 Employees may use their TAP benefit for undergraduate or graduate studies depending on their employment category.
 Dependent children may use these benefits for undergraduate studies only (certain exceptions apply).
-Lifetime maximums apply, and this benefit will pay "tuition" only; it does not cover deposits, university fees, late fees, or room and board.
+You must apply for TAP benefits every semester.
+Lifetime maximums apply, and this benefit will pay “tuition” only; it does not cover deposits, university fees, late fees, or room and board.

 How do I Become Eligible?

-To gain eligiblity for the Tuition Assistance Program, an employee must:
+To gain eligibility for the Tuition Assistance Program, an employee must:

-- Be a regular staff employee (including those represented by Allied International Union and the SEIU 1199), hired to work at least 36 hours per week; or
+- Be a regular staff employee (including those represented by LEOSU-DC and the 1199SEIU), or a “term” employee, hired to work at least 36 hours per week; or

 - Have met the “continuous years of service” requirement for the applicable TAP benefit